Muvon/pulsora/README.md

 # Pulsora

-**The fastest and easiest time-series database optimized for speed**
+**The fastest and easiest time-series database with columnar storage**

-Pulsora is a high-performance time-series database built with Rust, featuring dynamic schema inference, streaming CSV ingestion, and sub-millisecond query performance.
+Pulsora is a high-performance time-series database built with Rust, featuring columnar storage, advanced compression, dynamic schema inference, and sub-millisecond query performance.

 ## Quick Start